appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-workflow.md

 ---
 description: This page provides detailed steps to set up a workflow on Appsmith.
-title: Lesson 1 - Create Basic Workflow in Appsmith
+title: Lesson 1 - Create Basic Workflow
 hide_title: true
 ---

-# Lesson 1: Create Basic Workflow in Appsmith
+# Lesson 1: Create Basic Workflow

 Appsmith Workflows allow you to automate processes, bringing efficiency and connectivity to your business.
 This tutorial guides you through the process of setting up a basic workflow.
 You'll learn to create, test, and deploy a workflow that sends a welcome notification email when new users join your organization.

-## Objectives
+## What you'll learn

 By the end of this lesson, you will be able to:
 * Create a basic workflow in Appsmith.
 * Test and execute the workflow.
 * Deploy the workflow for use within your workspace.

-## Prerequisites
+## What you'll need

 Before you start, ensure you have the following:
 * A self-hosted instance of Appsmith with a [paid subscription](https://www.appsmith.com/pricing).
 For more information about setup instructions, see the [Appsmith installation guides](/getting-started/setup/installation-guides).